 A minor eyelid twitch is often associated with lifestyle factors such as stress and alcohol.
 It can also result from irritation of the surface of your cornea or the membranes that line your eyelids (conjunctiva).

-Benign essential blepharospasm usually shows up in mid-to late-adulthood and gradually gets worse.
-Only about 2,000 people a year are diagnosed with it in the United States.
+Benign essential blepharospasm usually appears in mid-to-late adulthood and gradually gets worse.
+Only about 2,000 people are diagnosed with it in the United States each year.
 Women are twice as likely to get it as men.
-While it is not a serious condition, more severe cases can interfere with your daily life.
+While it is not a serious condition, more severe cases can interfere with daily life.

 A hemifacial spasm is rare.
 It involves both the muscles around your mouth and your eyelid.
 Unlike the other two types, it usually affects only one side of the face.
 Most often, the cause is an artery pressing on a facial nerve.